Ph. D. in Mathematics

 While submission of GRE scores is generally not required, we recommend that the GRE Mathematics subject test score be submitted by Ph.D. applicants.

 International applicants from countries whose primary language is not English must submit TOEFL or IELTS scores, under UAF policies.
-(Requests for exceptions to this must be submitted to the Office of Admissions and the Registrar, and not to the department.)
+(Requests for exceptions to this must be submitted to the Office of Admissions, and not to the department.)
 International applicants with GPA equivalents of 3 or less on a 4 point scale must also submit GRE general test scores.
 For more detailed requirements for international applicants please see the UAF catalog.To start an application, visit UAOnline and follow directions for a "New Student" applying for admission.
 You will be asked to create a login ID and a six number PIN.
 You can then begin electronic submission of application materials.
 Letters of recommendation should be sent from the recommenders to the admissions office, either by e-mail or standard mail.

 Ph.D. applicants who are denied admission may instead be offered admission and funding for the MS program.
 While such an offer carries no promise of continuing beyond the MS, a student who is successful in the M.S. program may later re-apply to continue on for the Ph.D.